scotthovestadt/schema-object/README.md

 ## toObject(object)

-toObject allows you to transform the response from toObject().
+toObject allows you to transform the model before the result of toObject() is passed back.

 This example shows how it could be used to ensure transform all strings to uppercase.
 ```js